UT Arlington visits Ford and Southern Utah - WTOP News

 Cedar City, Utah; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: Southern Utah takes on the UT Arlington Mavericks after Dominique Ford scored 23 points in Southern Utah’s 82-67 victory against the Abilene Christian Wildcats.
+BOTTOM LINE: Southern Utah takes on the UT Arlington Mavericks after Dominique Ford scored 23 points in Southern Utah’s 82-67 win against the Abilene Christian Wildcats.

-The Thunderbirds are 5-3 on their home court.
-Southern Utah has a 3-11 record against teams over .500.
+The Thunderbirds have gone 5-3 at home.
+Southern Utah is third in the WAC scoring 77.0 points while shooting 44.5% from the field.

-The Mavericks are 4-5 against conference opponents.
-UT Arlington is 1-2 in one-possession games.
+The Mavericks are 4-5 against WAC opponents.
+UT Arlington leads the WAC with 10.9 offensive rebounds per game led by Shemar Wilson averaging 3.0.

-Southern Utah makes 44.5% of its shots from the field this season, which is 2.1 percentage points higher than UT Arlington has allowed to its opponents (42.4%).
-UT Arlington averages 8.7 made 3-pointers per game this season, 3.4 more made shots on average than the 5.3 per game Southern Utah allows.
+Southern Utah’s average of 6.5 made 3-pointers per game is 1.2 fewer made shots on average than the 7.7 per game UT Arlington gives up.
+UT Arlington averages 73.5 points per game, 4.0 fewer than the 77.5 Southern Utah gives up.

+The Thunderbirds and Mavericks face off Thursday for the first time in WAC play this season.

 TOP PERFORMERS: Ford is averaging 17.2 points for the Thunderbirds.
-Zion Young is averaging 13.3 points over the last 10 games for Southern Utah.
+Zion Young is averaging 13.3 points over the past 10 games for Southern Utah.

-Shemar Wilson is averaging 12.4 points, 8.2 rebounds and 2.2 blocks for the Mavericks.
-Makaih Williams is averaging 12.4 points over the last 10 games for UT Arlington.
+Wilson is scoring 12.4 points per game with 8.2 rebounds and 1.2 assists for the Mavericks.
+Makaih Williams is averaging 12.4 points over the past 10 games for UT Arlington.

 LAST 10 GAMES: Thunderbirds: 5-5, averaging 77.7 points, 33.1 rebounds, 11.4 assists, 6.5 steals and 3.5 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 77.5 points per game.